-How do you prevent burnout in your organization?
-Invest in your employees’ well-being.
+How to prevent employee burnout in your organization?
+Invest in well-being.

 According to a recent employee engagement study, “burnout is responsible for up to half of all employee attrition.”
-New Limeade Institute research found that turnover rates were four times higher for employees who weren’t registered for a well-being program compared to registered employees.
-When people love and use their well-being program, they’re more likely to stay at their organization.
+Limeade Institute research found that turnover rates were four times higher for employees who weren’t registered for a well-being program compared with employees who were.
+When people have and use a well-being program, they’re more likely to stay at their organization.

-2. Eliminate roadblocks.
 Are there any tools, policies or equipment keeping an employee from completing their daily work?
 Removing roadblocks will increase efficiency and boost performance.
-Setting your employees up for success directly impacts their well-being.
+Setting your employees up for success directly impacts their well-being and helps prevent burnout at work.

-4. Encourage a healthy work-life balance.
-Set clear boundaries and expectations for working after hours or at home, time off and availability.
+Set clear boundaries and expectations for working after hours or at home, time off, and availability.
 Leaders help highlight and define the value of well-being improvement with their personal examples and reinforcement.
 When managers or executives support well-being improvement, employees will follow.